brooknullsh/personal-site/notes/async-javascript.md

 Awaiting is the trigger for the promise to be placed on the MQ once some checks have completed, like:

-1. Execution pause: The asynchronous function pauses on the awaited line (non-blocking)
+1. The asynchronous function pauses on the awaited line (non-blocking)
-2. Continue: Due to the above being non-blocking, the synchronous code following the asynchronous function runs as normal
+2. Due to the above being non-blocking, the synchronous code following the asynchronous function runs as normal
-3. Resolution: Waiting on Resolve or Reject
+3. Wait on Resolve or Reject
-4. Complete: Event loop picks up the task and returns execution (value or thrown error) to the awaited line
+4. Event loop picks up the task and returns execution (value or thrown error) to the awaited line

 ```js
 async function veryExpensiveFunction() {